GalaxyShadesCat/Rhythmi/README.md

 Collections created:
 - 🗂️ `records`
-- 👥 `users`: your name, birthyear, and gender
+- 👥 `users`: your name, birth year, and gender

 ## 🚢 Deploying with Vercel

 1. Push your repo to GitHub 📤
 2. Connect GitHub to [Vercel](https://vercel.com)
-3. Set the environment variables in Vercel dashboard 🔐
+3. Set the environment variables in the Vercel dashboard 🔐
 4. Deploy your app! 🌐

 ## 🧱 Tech Stack Breakdown